pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted/01-introduction.md

 <Alert title="Note" type="info" >

 This guide is intended for those who do not have access to Multidev.
-If you do have access, use [Migrate a Drupal 8 Site with Multidev to the latest version of Drupal Using Multidev](/guides/drupal-hosted) instead.
+If you do have access, use [Upgrade a Drupal Site with Multidev to the latest version of Drupal Using Multidev](/guides/drupal-hosted) instead.

 </Alert>